 Bob Marley – Reggae Legend

-Despite battling cancer for 8 months, Bob Marley did not make a Will.
+Despite battling cancer for eight months, Bob Marley did not make a Will.
 He had both adopted and biological children with several partners when he died in May 1981.
-His $30m estate was caught up in bitter negotiations amongst family members.
+His $30m estate was caught up in bitter negotiations among family members.